Oracle Issues High Risk SSL Security Alert

 Topically, the host involved in todays fraud attack on National Westminster was, according to the published Apache module line running a vulnerable version of OpenSSL.

-Posted by Rich Miller at 8 December 2003
+Posted by Rich Miller in Security

-in Security
+Security